 The biggest thing that comes with a Park Hopper ticket is flexibility.
-And like most things that improve flexibility and options, the Park Hopper ticket costs quite a bit more than the Magic Your Way base ticket.
+And like most things that improve flexibility and options, the Park Hopper ticket costs quite a bit more than the standard theme park ticket.

 Also, you DO NOT need a park pass reservation for the parks you hop to, only for the first part of the day.
 Read up on the new park hopping rules before your trip.

 Disney’s Annual Pass is another ticket option for those who plan to go to Disney more than once a year, or possibly on one very long trip.

 The Annual Pass allows you to enter the parks as many days out of the year as you want (some annual passes have blackout days).
 The Annual Pass also automatically gives you Park Hopper tickets, giving you the flexibility you want in an annual pass.

 There are a few different types of annual pass which determines the price of the pass, but in general, all of the passes come with certain benefits.
 As a brief overview, here are some Disney Annual Pass benefits: